Low Carb Management of Type 2 Diabetes

 Most diabetes health professionals were trained in an era when a high carbohydrate, low fat diet was recommended for people with diabetes, even though it is, by definition a condition of glucose intolerance.
 Some remain sceptical about the benefits of a low carb approach, or anxious about adverse effects.

-Dr David Cavan, Consultant Endocrinologist and Author, has teamed up with Tara Kelly and Gayle Gerry, who between them have extensive experience in low carb management of diabetes to deliver a course suitable for all health professionals involved in the care of people with diabetes.
+Dr David Cavan, Consultant Endocrinologist and Author, has teamed up with Daniel Katambo, Tara Kelly and Gayle Gerry, who between them have extensive experience in low carb management of diabetes to deliver a course suitable for all health professionals involved in the care of people with diabetes.
 During interactive sessions, the course will cover topics including:

 What is a low carb diet?